-Customers will go back and forth searching for the best alternative for their trip and then – finally – book the wrong alternative in the confusion that can follow.
-Whatch out if you are traveling internationally to a different time zone.
-The day of arrival can be different to the date of departure, depending upon if you are traveling east or west in the world.
+Customers will go back and forth searching for the best alternative for their trip and then – finally – book the wrong choice in the confusion that can follow.
+Watch out if you are traveling internationally to a different time zone.
+The day of arrival can differ from the date of departure, depending on whether you are traveling east or west.

 So you are going to Melbourne, great.
 Are you booking Melbourne, USA (MLB) or Melbourne, Australia (MEL)?
-There are countless example of cities around the world that share the same name.
-Do pay attention and book the correct city as well as airport.
+There are countless examples of cities worldwide that share the same name.
+Do pay attention and book the correct city as well as the airport.

-Verify and check spelling against passports.
-If you have more than 28 characters in your full name including blank spaces, contact the airline to find out how to enter your names correctly.
+Verify and check to spell against passports.
+If you have more than 28 characters in your full name, including blank spaces, contact the airline to find out how to enter your name correctly.

-Do check and make sure that your passport is valid at least 6 months after your return.
+Ensure your passport is valid for at least six months after your return.
 And yes, make it a habit and check even if you do not need to enter passport details in the booking.

 Contact a specialist or the country’s embassy to find out what is required for entry as a tourist.
-Especially since the pandemic started rules and regulations are subject to change at any time.
+Especially since the pandemic, rules and regulations are subject to change anytime.

-Are you seated together and do you have the seating constellation that you want?
-If you are happy to be allocated any seat then this will not cost you anything and you’ll find out your seat number when you checkin.
-Most often if will have been preselected by the airlines.
+Are you seated together, and do you have the seating constellation you want?
+If you are happy to be allocated any seat, this will not cost you anything, and you’ll find your seat number when you check-in.
+Most often, it will have been preselected by the airlines.

-If you have a budget ticket without seat selection included, consider purchasing the upgrade so that you can choose your seats.
-If you cannot do this successfully online, ring directly the airline or your travel agent and they will help you.
+If you have a budget ticket without seat selection included, consider purchasing the upgrade to choose your seats.
+If you cannot do this successfully online, ring the airline or your travel agent directly, and they will help you.

 Do you have the correct baggage allowance?
-Check weight and dimensions as overweight will cost you a fortune at the airport.
+Check weight and dimensions, as being overweight will cost you a fortune at the airport.

-A family vacation means that you will spend more time in your room as children get tired and needs nap times whilst you take the opportunity to relax and rewind.
+A family vacation means you will spend more time in your room as children get tired and need nap times while you take the opportunity to relax and rewind.

 With this follows that you want a room that is big enough but also functional.

-But the trick for finding the best solution has however always been to plan ahead and contact the hotel directly.
-Describe your needs and wants and you will be surprised how helpful they are in recommending rooms with larger bathrooms, smarter floor plans and the like.
+But the trick for finding the best solution has always been to plan and contact the hotel directly.
+Describe your needs and wants, and you will be surprised how helpful they recommend rooms with larger bathrooms, smarter floor plans, and the like.

-I am not talking about upgrading to a different room category, simply finding the most suitable room in your chosen room category.
+We are not talking about upgrading to a different room category; simply finding the most suitable room in your chosen room category.

-And every now and then, we do get a free upgrade.
-Not often but every time is equally special.
+And now and then, we do get a free upgrade.
+Not often, but every time is equally special.

 Let the hotel know your needs and wants

-Same as with airlines, hotel staff will do what they can to accommodate you but you have to give them the opportunity to prepare.
+As with airlines, hotel staff will do what they can to accommodate you, but you have to allow them to prepare.

-Do not show up at check in and assume they have an infinite stock of baby cots, bassinets, strollers and car safety seats.
+Do not arrive at check-in and assume they have an infinite stock of baby cots, bassinets, strollers, and car safety seats.

 Let them know ahead of time and give them a chance to deliver with excellence when you arrive.